rug-cit-hpc/league-of-robots/documentation/UMCG Research IT HPC cluster technical design.md

  ## DNS

- gearshift are placed in the rug.nl DNS.
+ All gearshift-nodes are placed in the rug.nl DNS.
 This DNS-server is based on BIND, and provides DNS for both the internal and external networks within the cluster.